bluegreen-labs/phenor/README.md

 ### Model development, and parameter estimation

 The gathered data can now be used in model calibration / validation.
 Currently 17 models as described by Basler (2016) are provided in the pacakge.
 These models include: null, LIN, TT, TTs, PTT, PTTs, M1, M1s, PA, Pab, SM1, SM1b, SQ, SQb, UN, UM1, PM1 and PM1b models as described in Basler (2016).
 In addition three spring grassland (pollen) phenology models: GR, SGSI and AGSI are included as described in Garcia-Mozo et al. 2009 and Xin et al. 2015.
 Finally, one autumn chilling degree day model (CDD, Jeong et al. 2012) is provided.
-Parameter values associated with the models are provided in a separate file included in the package.
+Parameter values associated with the models are provided in a separate file included in the package but can be specified separately for model development.

 ```R
 # comma separated parameter file inlcuded in the package